H. L. D. Kirkham

-Harold Laurens Dundas Kirkham (24 March 1887 – 18 March 1949) was an Anglo-American plastic surgeon.
+Harold Laurens Dundas Kirkham LOM (24 March 1887 – 18 March 1949) was an Anglo-American plastic surgeon.
 He was the first Professor of Plastic Surgery at Baylor University, Texas and also served with the US Navy Medical Corps, becoming head of plastic surgery at the United States Naval Medical Center San Diego during the Second World War.

 Early life

 Harold Kirkham was born on 24 March 1887 in Norfolk, England.
 His father, Frederick William Kirkham, was also a noted surgeon who had emigrated to Texas in 1901, and Harold, upon completing his education in England at Bedford Modern School in 1904, immediately joined his father and enrolled as a medical student at the University of Texas.

 Civilian career

 After graduation, Kirkham became company surgeon for the St. Louis, Brownsville and Mexico Railway (1910-1917).
 At the same time, he also developed his own private practice and began to specialize in the treatment of congenitally acquired facial disfigurements.
 In 1917, he became Professor of Anatomy and Oral Surgery at the Texas Dental College, a position he held until 1932.
 He returned to academic life in 1943 at Baylor University, where he established and developed the plastic surgery department at the University's Medical School.